l4mbert/locomotive_site_gulp/README.md

 `$ gulp production`

 This task will prepare site assets for the production environment.
+This is done on `watch` now, so you shouldn't have to use it.
 It will currently do the following:

+* Delete old Javascript files.
-* Minify the site CSS file
+* Minify the site CSS file.
 * Concatenate and uglify the site JavaScript.

 The final files **will be placed in a folder titled 'production'**, sitting in either _/public/javascript_ or _/public/stylesheets_.